jeffrey-anderson/aws-redshift-challenge/README.md

 ### Sample Queries

-In order to help you optimse the table design, Marketing has provided a few queries which are typically included in their analysis.
+In order to help you optimise the table design, Marketing has provided a few [queries](MarketingQueries.sql) which are typically included in their analysis.

 #### Query 1